azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 An important extensibility point for them is a way for them to gather the sentiment of their guests as they interact in the public chat rooms and with the concierge.
 Hotel operators are motivated to keep tabs on guest sentiment in real-time, so they can respond to any upset guests quickly and turn a miserable stay into an amazing stay.
 To this end, they would like a dashboard (that updates in real-time) showing the volume of chat messages flowing thru their system, a pie chart showing the most active users at a glance, a bar chart highlighting upset users (who need to be addressed ASAP), and some form of gauge showing the average real-time sentiment for window of time (e.g., the last hour, last 24 hours).
 They would also like to view trending sentiment over time, alongside the real-time sentiment data.

 While guest sentiment is important, it is a reactive measure.
 Adventure Works would like to take a proactive approach in positively affecting sentiment by expediting the requests of their guests via chat.
 In particular, they are looking to experiment with automating the routing of routine guest requests (e.g., "Can I get more towels?", "I forgot my toothbrush" and "Can I get a bottle of champagne") that would otherwise require the attention of an already overloaded front desk attendant.
 These requests, once automatically routed, could be sent directly to housekeeping or room service as is most appropriate.
 Adventure Works has heard of active machine learning, whereby the system improves constantly with use, while still knowing what it is unsure of and asking for help when it determines it needs assistance.
-They have also requested the ability to use sentiment analysis to notify hotel management or customer service via email or SMS message should the sentiment analysis service detect that a guest is upset, so they can respond more quickly to improve the guest's experience.
+They have also requested the ability to use sentiment analysis to notify hotel guest services via email or SMS message should the sentiment analysis service detect that a guest is upset, so they can respond more quickly to improve that guest's experience.

-Additionally, they are interested in a providing a service that automates the sending of email or SMS messages to hotel guests who have submitted a housekeeping or room service request, informing them that their request has been received, and what time they can expect the request to be delivered to their room.

 Another way they would like to be proactive and reduce load on hotel staff, is to have a bot that can answer guest questions about the hotel.
 This is something that can be separate from the real-time chat, and it is a feature that they would like automated as much as possible.